-Optimise your space with these clever small bathroom ideas | Ideal Home
+Small bathroom ideas – small bathroom decorating ideas – how to design

 Buy now: similar tiles, Mandarin Stone

+Freestanding pieces are a godsend in small spaces.
 Tiered wire storage keeps luxuriously packaged lotions and practical wash bags on show and easy to grab.
-If space is limited, you can tote the stand from bedroom to bathroom when needed.
+If space is limited, you can take the stand from bedroom to bathroom when needed.

 Get the look